Last Updated: March 2026

 It depends on the country.
 Portugal’s D7 visa requires only about €870/month — within reach for many Social Security recipients.
 Spain’s threshold (~€2,400/month) is higher.
 The average US Social Security benefit in 2026 is around $1,900/month, which works for Portugal and Greece but may fall short for Spain or Italy without additional income.

-Do I need to buy property to get a visa?
+Do I need to buy property to retire in Europe?

-No. All the visas listed above accept rental accommodation.
+No. All major European retirement visas accept rental accommodation.
 You can rent an apartment and apply for residency without purchasing anything.
-Some countries offer separate “golden visa” programs for property investors, but those are different pathways with higher thresholds.

 What about healthcare?

 Most European countries have excellent healthcare systems.
-Once you have legal residence, you can often access public healthcare (sometimes after a waiting period or a monthly contribution).
-Private insurance bridges the gap during the initial period and is required for the visa application.
+Once you have legal residence, you can often access public healthcare after a waiting period or monthly contribution.
+Private insurance is required for the visa application and bridges the gap during the initial period.

 Can I still use my 90 tourist days in other Schengen countries?

-Yes, with a caveat.
-A Type D (long-stay) visa from one Schengen country gives you the right to live in that country.
-For short visits to other Schengen countries, you’re generally allowed up to 90 days per 180-day period — similar to a tourist.
-Your primary residence must remain in the issuing country.
+Yes.
+A Type D long-stay visa from one Schengen country gives you the right to live in that country.
+For short visits to other Schengen countries, you’re generally allowed up to 90 days per 180-day period.

 How long does the visa process take?